 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.

 • Eco: From the main screen, go to Settings, scroll to Eco.
-Once in Eco, select Off for both the current Heat to and Cool to temperatures, before selecting Done.
+Once in Eco, select Off for both the Heat to and Cool to temperatures, and select Done.

 • Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.